Saïda Hossini

-Saïda Hossini (born 1950) is a Moroccan palaeontologist, specialising in frogs of the Pleistocene.
+Saïda Hossini (born 1950) is a Moroccan palaeontologist, specialising in Cretaceous frogs of the Pleistocene.

 Career

 Hossini teaches at the University of Moulay Ismail, Faculté des Sciences in Meknes.
 She studied for her doctoral research in Paris, researching anuran species of the late oligocene and the miocene in France.
 Her work in Morocco includes the examination of cave deposits and examined amphibian remains from the Thomas Quarry Site, near Casablanca.
 Hossini identified for the first time the presence of the genus Baleaphryne for the first time in Africa at the Jebel Irhoud ("Ocre" quarry) site in Morocco.
 She also investigated the faunal remains at the cave of That El Ghar (Tetuan), exploring palaeoenvironment of North Africa between the pleistocene and the holocene.